LeahWinters/Overlook/README.md

-Overlook was assigned to me as a final solo project in module 2.
+Overlook was assigned to me as a final solo project in my second quarter at Turing.
 It is a hotel application where a manager or a guest can log in.
 Users can search a date that they would like to stay at the hotel, filter the availablerooms by the room type, and select a room to book which pushes the booking to the data base we were given.
 A manager can do all of the same things a user can do, but they can also search for a guest by name in the seach input, book a room for the found guest, and delete a booking for that guest which deletes the booking for the given data base.

+## Learning Goals:
-I had to impliment es6 Javascript, jquery, and SASS into this project.
+  - to impliment ES6 Javascript, JQuery, and SASS

 ## Login Page: